jonas-vriend/wordle_project/README.md

 python wordle_app.py
 ```
 ### 4. Access the app
-Once up and running, the app should print a link in the terminal.
-Paste it into
+Once up and running, the app should print a link in the terminal (ie Running on http://127.0.0.1:5000).
+Paste it into your web browser.
-a web browser.

 ---